 The Bureau of Elections supervises the filing and record keeping of Campaign Expense Reports for various organizations, individuals making independent expenditures, candidates and those elected officials -who have registered a campaign committee or who file individual candidate reports.
 These reports are filed with the Bureau of Elections under the Campaign Expense Reporting Law at various times during the year.
 The Campaign Finance Reporting Law is complex and contains direction on who must file, when to file and how to file.
 For your review the Campaign Finance Reporting Law is listed in a PDF document below.

 It is the Committee’s responsibility to comply with the Department of States filing schedule.
 Committee treasurer and or committee chairman must review the filing schedule for each period to determine if they are required to file a campaign finance report.
-Refer to the Campaign Reporting Calendar
+Refer to the 2016 Campaign Finance Reporting Calendar

 Absentee Ballot Applications for registered voters of Delaware County are available upon request (written or oral) at the Bureau of Elections.
 Absentee ballots are sent worldwide as needed for each election.
 State law provides that you may vote by absentee ballot if you are absent from the municipality of residence on Election Day.
 A separate application must be made for each election.
 The last day to apply for an absentee ballot is the last Tuesday prior to Election Day.
 Extended office hours for voting in person by absentee ballot is Saturday prior to the last Tuesday (before the election) from 9:00 A.M. to 12:00 Noon.